AnuragBodkhe/PBA-2_SEM-4_Web_Programming/README.md

 ## 🔧 Configuration

-1. Default test account:
-   - Email: 123
-   - Password: 123

-2. To modify product data:
+1. To modify product data:
    - Update the products in the content.js file
    - Images should be placed in the img/ directory